fraunhofer-iem/move-kpi-system/kpis/External Supply Performance/Cost of Receive Delivery.md

-# Cost of Receive Product
+# Cost of Receive Delivery

 ## Description
 We measure the sum of the costs associated with receiving product.